runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Manuel Barbadilloin 1973.

-"The Reponsive Eye" was an exhibition held at MoMa in 1965.
-It features some of the newest developments in so-called "Optic Art".
+Another important milestone in computational art was the exhibition "The Reponsive Eye" held at MoMa in 1965.
+It featured some of the newest developments in so-called "Optic Art".
 Many of the artists used computers to create their artwork.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/re1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/re1.jpg" />